lukas-brg/LearningCards/examples/read_me.md

 carddown-config --make-usr
 ```

 The path to the config file will be a printed to the terminal, so you can open it and edit the parameters according to your needs.
-The file will automatically be loaded on startup.
+The file will automatically be loaded by carddown.

 <br/>